varru/hello-world/README.md

 # hello-world
 My First Encounter with GitHub
-This is Varun, caming here late in the game of learning GitHub tool, but better late than never.
+This is Varun, came here late in the game of learning GitHub tool, but better late than never.
 Few things about me :
 I like to read books have interest in finance and non-fiction.
 Love programming, like being challenged by some interesting and complex problems(in computers or in general).